 Top 10 Houseplants to Grow

-Growing an indoor garden is simpler than you might think, and it comes with a wealth of surprising health benefits too
+Creating an indoor garden is simpler than you might think, and it comes with a wealth of surprising health benefits too...

 7 June 2018

-Research has shown that growing houseplants can purify the air, help to de-stress and increase oxygen in the home, so why not use winter as a good excuse to bring your green fingers inside?
-Adding a splash of natural greenery to a room creates an instant lift and makes an eye-catching decoration that will raise spirits on a damp winter’s day.
+Research has shown that growing houseplants can purify the air, help to de-stress and increase oxygen in the home, so why not use winter as a good excuse to bring your gardening skills inside?
+Adding a splash of natural greenery to a room creates an instant lift and will be an eye-catching part of the decor that is sure to raise spirits on a damp winter’s day.

 There are a few crucial tips to help your new indoor garden thrive.
-Often a lifeless plant comes down to having too much or too little of something, particularly sunlight, heat and water, though dry air and over-fertilising can also cause problems too.
+Often a lifeless plant comes down to having too much or too little of something, particularly sunlight, heat and water, though dry air and over-fertilising can also cause problems.
 Remember:

 Water sparingly – Plants usually like to dry out in between watering, so feel the soil before you reach for a jug.

-Consider drainage – Just like outside, soil needs to be well drained for a plant to stay healthy; try adding some pebbles to the bottom of the pot before planting.
+Consider drainage – Just like outside, soil needs to be well drained for a plant to stay happy; try adding some pebbles to the bottom of the pot before planting.

 Pay attention to the plant’s needs – A quick glance at the label of a newly purchased houseplant can save a lot of hard work, particularly when considering where to position your plant.
 Some plants will thrive in a sunny room whilst others don’t mind a bit of shade and low lighting.

 Officially called Sansevieria, also known as mother-in-law’s tongue due to its pointed upright leaves, this versatile species is a diehard houseplant that can take a fair bit of neglect.
-Minimal care and effort will see this plant living for many years to come, however, if you want to get it off to a good start, position in a relatively bright spot out of direct sunlight and water sparingly; check the soil has dried out completely before watering again, usually a snake plant will only need water once every few weeks.
-Green and modern in appearance, snake plants make an attractive addition to any home and can be purchased in all shapes and sizes, they’re even pretty pest-resistant too, though beware they are toxic to cats and dogs.
+Minimal care and effort will see this plant living for many years, however, if you want to get it off to a good start, position in a relatively bright spot out of direct sunlight and water sparingly; check the soil has dried out completely before watering again.
+Usually a snake plant will only need water once every few weeks.
+Green and modern in appearance, snake plants make an attractive addition to any home and can be purchased in all shapes and sizes.
+They’re pretty pest-resistant too, though beware as they are toxic to cats and dogs.

 If you want to create more of an indoor jungle, then a tropical palm is the way to go.
 There are a wealth of palms suited to growing inside, from the bamboo palm and striking Chinese fan palm, to the golden cane and cascade palms.
 Many require the same growing conditions, which usually includes even weekly watering and positioning in a shady spot out of direct sunlight, with a high humidity level wherever possible to help fend off pests such as spider mites.
-You can do a bit of light pruning to a palm to keep it looking tidy, simply cutting off old or brown leaves on a regular basis, but generally these beautiful plants will take good care of themselves.
+You can do a bit of light pruning to keep a palm looking tidy by simply cutting off old or brown leaves on a regular basis, but generally, these beautiful plants will take good care of themselves.

 This succulent is one tough cookie, requiring minimal care and in turn providing big benefits.
-The fuss-free aloe has been used for healthy drinks, skin care and medicine for centuries thanks to the powerful burn-healing gel inside its leaves, and it makes a wonderful natural filter for the home, eliminating toxins from the likes of chemical cleaners and paints.
-Your aloe plant will appreciate lots of sunlight and watering every one to three weeks, but that’s really the extent of its care as the hardy aloe can put up with heat, humidity, varying temperatures and little to no feeding.
+The fuss-free aloe has been used for healthy drinks, skin care and medicine for centuries thanks to the powerful burn-healing gel inside its leaves, and it makes a wonderful natural filter for the home too, eliminating toxins from the likes of chemical cleaners and paints.
+Your aloe plant will appreciate lots of sunlight and water every 1-3 weeks, but that’s really the extent of its care as the hardy aloe can put up with heat, humidity, varying temperatures and little to no feeding.

 Beautiful to look at yet laid back and low maintenance, it’s no wonder that the peace lily is a popular indoor plant.
-Exhibiting dark green waxy leaves with creamy white blooms (actually a leaf bract that grows over the flowers inside), peace lilies can adapt to light or shady conditions, though if you want lots of lovely colour then a light position is best.
-Capable of cleaning the air in your home, peace lilies remove harmful contaminants from the environment around it, including the likes of carbon monoxide.
+Exhibiting dark green waxy leaves with creamy white blooms (actually a leaf bract that grows over the flowers inside), peace lilies can adapt to light or shady conditions, though if you want lots of lovely colour then a sunny position is best.
+Capable of cleaning the air in your home, peace lilies remove harmful contaminants from the environment around them, including the likes of carbon monoxide.
 These drought-tolerant plants prefer underwatering to overwatering, so don’t be tempted to water on a schedule, instead feel the soil to see if it is dry first.
-A wipe of its leaves from time to time and fertilising once a year is about all this graceful plant needs, though beware it is poisonous to pets.
+A wipe of its leaves from time to time and fertilising once a year is about all these graceful plants need, though be aware they are poisonous to pets.

 As the name suggests, these sculptural plants can survive on fresh air alone, well almost!
 Quite unlike most plants, air plants, or tillandsia, grow without the need for soil, obtaining most of their nutrition from the air around them.
 Their striking green and sometimes red foliage can be placed almost anywhere, from a vase to a shelf, and only need dunking in water once a fortnight or so.
 There are over 600 types of air plant that are almost indestructible, perfect for those who have little time for indoor gardening.
 This is definitely one of the most low-maintenance plants in existence!

 This cross between a mandarin and kumquat tree is ornamental as well as productive, bearing beautiful sour fruits perfect for turning into a marmalade or garnishing a drink.
 The tree is a cold-hardy citrus and can be grown in shade, though will perform better in full sunlight.
-A deep watering every couple of weeks will keep the dwarf shrub happy, though always check the first inch of soil is dry before bringing out the watering can as they do not react well to overwatering.
-White fragrant flowers and tiny oranges usually appear at the same time, and the fruit can be harvested with small clippers, such as Hoselink’s Handy Snippers, to avoid damaging the stem, or can be left on the tree for many months.
+A deep watering every couple of weeks will keep the dwarf shrub happy, though always check the first inch of soil is dry before bringing out the watering can, as they do not react well to over-watering.
+White fragrant flowers and tiny oranges usually appear at the same time, and the fruit can be harvested with small clippers, such as Hoselink’s Handy Snippers, to avoid damaging the stem.
+They can also be left on the tree for many months.